 In fact since only 2018, at least 16 cities have eliminated BSL that targeted "pitbull-type" dogs and their owners because of the many advantages of behavior-based polices over appearance-based policies such as BSL.
 Almost always, ineffective policies such as BSL are replaced with stronger and more equitable breed-neutral regulations which are more effective because they address all potentially dangerous dogs, all irresponsible owners, and all unsafe dog-related situations - regardless of a dog's appearance or breed.

-U.S. cities and towns that have repealed BSL in 2018 (January-June):
+The following cities and towns have successfully repealed BSL since 2018: